 How to Choose, Peel and Slice a Mango

-Mango is a delicious fruit with a green and reddish skin and bright yellow flesh that should be juicy, sweet and tender.
+Mango is a delicious fruit with green and reddish skin and bright yellow flesh that should be juicy, sweet, and tender.
 You’ll want a mango that is heavier than others and is firm but gives a little when you gently squeeze it – just like a peach.
 When it’s ripe, you should be able to smell the mango, but it won’t change color.

 Peel the mango from top to bottom with a regular peeler.
-Place the mango on a cutting board and slice almost in half along the longest side.
+Place the mango on a cutting board and slice it almost in half along the longest side.

 The pit is long and narrow, sitting in the middle, so you’ll need to slice a little off to one side to avoid it.
 Continue to slice around the pit until most of the flesh is removed.